 Fixing these structural imbalances will help you skate faster right away, without any on-ice drills.
 Not only will you be quicker on the ice, your overall power, explosiveness, and performance will improve as well.
 An imbalanced machine will never function as well as a balanced machine.

-Let’s talk first about what I mean when I am talking about structural imbalances.
+Let’s talk first about what I mean when I am talking about “structural imbalances”

-What I mean by this is, you will always be sacrificing optimal performance if you are structurally imbalanced because no matter how strong you are, your movement mechanics will be thrown off.
+What I mean by this “balanced movement” is, you will always be sacrificing optimal performance if you are structurally imbalanced because no matter how strong or mobile you are, your movement mechanics will be thrown off.

 See how important this stuff gets?

 If you’re not balanced you’re not moving correctly because the structures and limbs responsible for counter-acting another muscle can’t do their job appropriately.

 When this happens, you start the domino effect that knocks down all categories of performance a certain percentage of what you could have otherwise accomplished had you been a balanced athlete.